opnfv/armband/docs/release/installation/installation.instruction.rst

 standard release OPNFV, such that the release can be available on both Intel Architecture-based and ARM Architecture-based servers.

-The armband repo contains the patches necessary for Fuel installer to run on aarch64 hardware.
-For more information on how to install the Fraser release of OPNFV when using Fuel as a deployment tool check :ref:`fuel-release-installation-label`
+For more information on how to install the latest release of OPNFV when using Fuel as a deployment tool check :ref:`fuel-installation`